Alethio36/mediastack/docs/disaster-recovery.md

 tier.
 The newest point is never pruned, and nothing in `BACKUP_ROOT` that isn't a restore-point directory is ever touched.
 Every prune prints what it removed and a `retention 7d/4w/6m: kept X, pruned Y` summary.

+### Pre-update points (separate pool)

+A targeted `update <svc>` takes a *scoped* restore point — it stops and snapshots only that one service, leaving the rest of the stack running — and writes it under `BACKUP_ROOT/pre-update/` instead of the top-level pool.
+The grandfather-father-son schedule above **never sees this pool** (it globs top-level timestamp dirs only), so scoped update points can't displace a daily/weekly/monthly slot.
+They have their own retention, `BACKUP_KEEP_PREUPDATE` (3) — the newest N "undo that update" points, pruned after each targeted update.

+`rollback <svc>` automatically restores from the newest point covering that service, preferring a pre-update point over an older nightly full.
+A full `restore --all` only ever draws from the top-level GFS pool, never a partial pre-update point.
+Full `update` (all services) and `update gluetun` still take the full stop-the-world restore point into the GFS pool as before.